Innovative Courses — Other Electives

 Student Leadership (PDF) |

-1.0 | This course provides an opportunity to study, practice, and develop group and individual leadership and organizational skills.
+1.0 | Student Leadership provides an opportunity to study, practice, and develop group and individual leadership and organizational skills.
 These skills include the structure of leadership, organization and managerial skills, citizenship, goal setting, group processes, and communication. | 2026–2027 |

 Team Sport Officiating (PDF) |

-1.0 | In Team Sport Officiating, students apply rules and regulations of selected team sports, developing skills in the area of communication, decision making, and conflict management which are needed to officiate team sport competitions. | TBD |
+1.0 | Team Sport Officiating tasks students to apply rules and regulations of selected team sports, developing skills in the area of communication, decision making, and conflict management which are needed to officiate team sport competitions. | TBD |